© Unofficial Royalty 2024

 June 9, 1672 – Birth of Peter I “the Great”, Emperor of All Russia at the Moscow Kremlin in Moscow, Russia

 After the death of their elder half-brother Feodor III, Tsar of All Russia, who was disabled by an unknown disease that left him disfigured and partially paralyzed, Peter and his older half-brother Ivan, who had serious physical and mental disabilities, were co-rulers of Russia.
 Peter married twice to Eudoxia Feodorovna Lopukhina and then to Marta Samuilovna Skavronskaya, later Catherine I, Empress of All Russia.
 Peter had fourteen children but only three survived to adulthood including Elizabeth, Empress of All Russia.
 Upon his half-brother’s death in 1696, Peter assumed complete authority.
 Peter is perhaps the greatest Romanov ruler.
-He is known for his modernization reforms and for the founding of the city of St. Petersburg.
-Peter was interested in seafaring and maritime affairs, and he wanted Russia to have a seaport in order to be able to trade with other maritime nations.
-He needed a better seaport than Arkhangelsk, which was on the White Sea to the north and closed to shipping during the winter.
+He is known for his modernization reforms and founding the city of St. Petersburg.
+Peter was interested in seafaring and maritime affairs, and he wanted Russia to have a seaport to be able to trade with other maritime nations.
+He needed a better seaport than Arkhangelsk on the White Sea to the north and closed to shipping during the winter.
 Previously titled Tsar of All Russia, Peter was officially proclaimed Emperor of All Russia in 1721.

 Unofficial Royalty: Peter I, Emperor of All Russia (the Great)